Jim Leyritz: Baseball career

 On June 20, 1998, the Red Sox traded Leyritz with Ethan Faggett to the San Diego Padres for Carlos Reyes, Mandy Romero and Darío Veras.
 Leyritz had a number of unlikely playoff home runs and clutch hits that season.
 The most dramatic of them came in Game 2 of the National League Division Series against Houston Astros pitcher Billy Wagner.
 Leyritz hit an opposite-field game-tying home run off the right field foul pole in the top of the 9th inning.
 However, the Astros won the game in the bottom half of the inning.
 In Game 3, Leyritz hit the eventual game-winning home run against Scott Elarton in the bottom of the 7th inning that broke a 1–1 tie.
 Overall, Leyritz batted .400 with three home runs and five runs batted in in that series.
 Leyritz's Padres were matched against his former team, the Yankees, in the 1998 World Series.
 During player introductions in Game 1 at Yankee Stadium, Leyritz received a standing ovation from the fans who remembered his heroics from two years earlier.
 He went hitless in ten at bats in a four-game Yankees sweep.

 On July 31, 1999, the Padres traded Leyritz to the Yankees for Geraldo Padua.
 The Yankees advanced to the 1999 World Series, and in Game 4, in the bottom of the 8th inning, Leyritz hit a solo home run to extend the Yankees' lead to 4–1 and help them complete a sweep of the Braves to win a championship.
-NBC commentator Bob Costas remarked incredulously about Leyritz after the home run, "You could send this guy to a resort in the spring and summer, as long as he comes back in October."
+NBC commentator Bob Costas remarked incredulously about Leyritz after the home run, "You could send this guy to a resort during the spring and summer, as long as he comes back in October."
 That home run was the last one to be hit in the 1990s.

 On June 20, 2000, the Yankees traded Leyritz to the Los Angeles Dodgers for José Vizcaíno and cash.
 Although he was traded midway during the 2000 season before the Yankees won their third straight World Series title and fourth in five seasons, Leyritz was awarded his third World Series ring by the Yankees.

 Leyritz became a free agent after the 2000 season, and signed in 2001 with the Newark Bears of the independent Atlantic League.
 His performance there led to a contract with the Padres, who assigned him to AAA.
 He did not receive a call-up to the Major Leagues.

 Leyritz served as a pinch-hitter toward the end of his career.
 He batted and threw right-handed exclusively in the majors, but was known to switch-hit in the minor leagues.